Lw-Cui/Resume/README.md

 # Resume

-My resume (Chinese version & English version)!
+There are my resume (including Chinese version & English version).

+You could find more info about me in Gihub:)